How Do I Rate This?

 Integrated Modeling and Simulation for Large Apertures (IMSLA)

 IMSLA is a system for advanced computational simulation that integrates heat-transfer, structural-analysis, parallel-computing and optical-aberration capabilities within the Cielo code environment, producing models in which these characteristics are integrated.
-Such models are vital to the development of future precision, space-based, large-aperture optical systems such as the James Webb Space Telescope (JWST) and the Terrestrial Planet Finder (TPF).
+Such models are vital to the development of future precision, space-based, large-aperture optical systems such as the James Webb Space Telescope (JWST).
 These instruments will be deployed in microgravity, cryogenic environments and will be expected to operate at extraordinarily high levels of optical precision under automated thermal and mechanical control, but are impractical to fully ground-test prior to launch.